thapapratyush/Swift-Twitter/README.md

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!
-        -[x] Added splash screen like the original twitter app -[x] Added animation view for animating while tweets are being fetched -[x] Incrementing and decrementing favorites changes the color -[x] Used autoLayout
+..1.
+Added splash screen like the original twitter app ..2.
+Added animation view for animating while tweets are being fetched ..3.
+Incrementing and decrementing favorites changes the color ..4.
+Used autoLayout

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):